 Finding the Best Face Wash for Winter Acne

-Because everything about winter tends to dry out our skin, the best face wash for winter acne is one that doesn’t dry it out even more.
+Because everything about winter tends to dry out our skin, the best face wash for your winter acne treatment routine is one that doesn’t dry it out even more.
 The tricky part is, most acne-fighting ingredients are somewhat drying.
 The best way to protect your skin while still reducing acne is to make sure your face wash contains both mild acne-fighting and moisturizing ingredients, and avoids ingredients that only serve to dry out skin.

 Our favorite mild acne-fighting ingredient is salicylic acid.
 It’s safe for sensitive skin and it’s effective, even when used on oily skin.
 It works by absorbing into the pores to break up clogs, preventing blackheads and whiteheads mostly.
 If you have more pimples or cysts than blackheads, you may want to try a face wash with a very low concentration of tea tree oil.
 Pure tea tree oil can cause major irritation or even burns, but when diluted in a face wash, it effectively kills the bacteria that cause pimples, and it has been studied and proven to work against cystic acne as well.